mo-rahimi/Deep-Learning-for-Meteorological-Forecasting/README.md

 10. [Acknowledgements](#acknowledgements)

 ## Overview
 This project implements a weather prediction model using Long Short-Term Memory (LSTM) networks.
-The model forecasts weather conditions such as temperature, humidity, and UV index based on historical data from the King's Park weather dataset in Hong Kong, spanning from 2000 to 2023.
+The model forecasts weather conditions such as temperature, humidity, and UV index based on historical data, spanning from 2000 to 2023.
+To increase the accuracy of the analysis all collected datasets are based on location, which is King's Park in Hong Kong.

+Since first I did this project for the purpus of learning some years ago, many different model and archituctures are tried, so my goal is to gather all experiences in case someone wants to use this repo for the purpus of learning.

+I decided  to predict weather conditions such as temperature, humidity, and UV for future days based on the historical data as LSTM is particularly well-suited for this application because it can learn the complex patterns in the weather data over time and make accurate predictions.
+To framing input sequences I organised the historical weather data into sequences of a fixed length, which will serve as the input to the model.
+For example, a sequence length of 7 days is chosen, meaning that the model will use the weather data from the past 7 days to predict the weather for the next few days(1 or 2 or 4 days).
+The output sequences represent the predicted weather conditions for the coming days (1 or 2 or 4) and will contain the predicted values for temperature, humidity.

 ## Data Collection
+The dataset for this project is collected from various sources available on the Hong Kong government data portal and CSDI website.
+The datasets include:
+The `Date` column was created by combining the `year`, `month`, and `day` columns into a single datetime object, which serves as the primary key for merging datasets.

 ### Data Sources
-The data for this project is collected from various datasets available on the Hong Kong government data portal.
-The datasets include:
 1. Daily mean amount of cloud      [Link to Hong Kong Government portal](https://data.gov.hk/en-data/dataset/hk-hko-rss-daily-mean-amount-of-cloud)
 2. Daily total bright sunshine     [Daily total bright sunshine](https://data.gov.hk/en-data/dataset/hk-hko-rss-daily-total-bright-sunshine )
 3. Daily total evaporation         [Link to Hong Kong Government portal](https://data.gov.hk/en-data/dataset/hk-hko-rss-daily-total-evaporation)